Skip to content

 Section titled “Combine two spreadsheets into one spreadsheet”

 Scenario: You have two .csv files: Revenue - 2023.csv and Revenue - 2024.csv.
-Each file contains monthly revenue figures, like so:
+Each file contains monthly revenue figures.

 Give Gemini CLI the following prompt: